It’s your choice: a judgement-free guide to abortion

 If you are viewing this resource, you may be wondering what you should do.
 Don’t worry, you are in the right place.
 This resource is non-judgemental and will aim to provide you with the information you need free of bias.
 When we look for information on abortion and reproductive rights it can be too easy for us to find harmful, hurtful or misjudged information that doesn’t help us.
 This is why we’ve created this guide.

-This guide will assist us in knowing all of our options and give a realistic picture of abortion, understanding the process practically and emotionally, taking care of ourselves afterwards, speaking about our experience, if we would like to, and debunking common myths about abortion.
-This guide is for everyone who needs it, at whatever step they are at because Your Story Matters.
+This guide is designed to support us to know all of our options, understand the process practically and emotionally, take care of ourselves afterwards, and speak about our experience if we would like to.
+It also debunks some common myths about abortion.
+This guide is for everyone who needs it, whatever step you're at.

 Disclaimer: This note is not intended and cannot be used as a legal guide.
 For local laws and regulations regarding abortion for your area, please refer to our directory in YSM as well as these useful resources from the Center of Reproductive Rights and Women Make Waves.